Hydrogen8/PLAY-BEYOND/README.md

 Last, install Node.js, discord.js, and run the bot.
 To do this, go to the [Node.js Download page](https://nodejs.org/en/download/) and download one of the installers.

+Alternatively, install node.js from your package manager, or for debian follow [these instructions](https://github.com/nodesource/distributions#installation-instructions).

 To install the required modules, run:

 ```bash